Have you ever set a goal for yourself only to fail and ultimately give up?

 3. Find your people– There will be hard times.
 There will be moments when you want to give up.
 You will need encouraging people nearby with similar thoughts and ideas to help you stay motivated.

 Start with your friends and family.
-From there, grow your support system even bigger.
+From there, grow your support system even bigger to include local groups, online groups, anything you can find.
 You can never have too much support.

 Don’t skip this part.
 Put your support system in place now so that when hard times come and you feel like you are going to fall, your people are already there waiting to prop you back up.